test-prof/test-prof/guides/factory_default.md

 # FactoryDefault

-_Factory Default_ aims to help you cope with _factory cascades_ (see [FactoryProf](https://github.com/palkan/test-prof/tree/master/guides/factory_prof.md)) by re-using associated records.
+_Factory Default_ aims to help you cope with _factory cascades_ (see [FactoryProf](https://github.com/palkan/test-prof/tree/master/guides/factory_prof.md)) by reusing associated records.

 It can be very useful when you're working on a typical SaaS application (or other hierarchical data).